annieapp/annie/README.md

 </h1>

 <h4 align="center">
-  Open source, privacy-focused website analytics program.
+  Open source, privacy-focused software analytics program.
 </h4>

 ## What is Annie?

-Annie is a small, lightweight, and fast analytics program for website owners.
-We hope to replace Google Analytics some day.
+Annie is a small, lightweight, and fast analytics program for software developers.
+We assist in getting user counts for your websites and apps.

 ## Development